 Turn the heat to medium, then make gaps in the pepper mix and carefully break an egg into each gap.
 Sprinkle with salt and cover the pan with a lid.

 Cook on a very gentle heat for 10-12 minutes, or until the eggs are just set.
-Mine were slightly overcooked with the yolk half-boiled rather than still runny.
+It’s a fine line between eggs that are still runny and eggs that are slightly overcooked.